pnp/sp-dev-fx-webparts/samples/react-yammer-api/README.md

   - react
   createdDate: 4/1/2017 12:00:00 AM
 ---
-# Yammer REST API SPFx webpart #
+# Yammer REST API SPFx web part #

 ## Summary

-This sample shows how Yammer REST APIs can be consumed by using SharePoint Framework React webpart and the Yammer JavaScript SDK.
-The SPFx webpart contains wrapper around the Yammer JavaScript SDK that can be extended for fluent typescript api experience.
+This sample shows how Yammer REST APIs can be consumed by using SharePoint Framework React web part and the Yammer JavaScript SDK.
+The SPFx web part contains wrapper around the Yammer JavaScript SDK that can be extended for fluent typescript api experience.

 ### Yammer search